 - Learning your clients’ lingo: how to speak to your customers

 Make sure that your NAP matches in all online and offline listings.
 NAP stands for Name, Address, and Phone.
-If you’ve moved locations, added a location, closed a location, or changed any phone numbers do and online and offline audit to confirm that your NAP is up-to-date.
+If you’ve moved locations, added a location, closed a location, or changed any phone numbers, complete an online and offline audit to confirm that your NAP is up-to-date.

 Logo, Brand Identity, and Personality Marketing Checkup: